radioactiveAHM/DnsSafeguard/README.md

 **DnsSafeguard** is a secure DNS client built in Rust, designed to intercept DNS queries over a UDP socket and securely transmit them to a DNS server using the DNS over HTTPS (DOH) protocol.
 It also features TLS client hello fragmenting to circumvent Great Firewall (GFW) censorship.

+Thank to [Rustls](https://github.com/rustls/rustls) developers for such a good TLS framework.

 ## Features

 * **Secure Communication**: Leverages Rustls for encrypted communication with DNS servers.